lzhangup/pg-resources/index.md

 - [作为研究生，这些你都做到了吗?](https://mp.weixin.qq.com/s/A-9HTiefweSP1CvJrcSirA)

 ## How to choose your research topic
+There are two important things to keep in mind.

+Firstly, check out the research interests of your supervisor if you already have one (**very important**).
+This is to make sure that you do not work on something your supervisor is unable/unwilling to provide guidance.

-Take a look at the following slides from Marek J. Druzdzel for starting.
+Secondly, take a look at the following slides from Marek J. Druzdzel to get an idea about what makes a good topic.
 - [How to Identify a Good Research Topic?
 (A personal view)](https://sites.pitt.edu/~peterb/3005-001/L5.pdf)

 ## How to find information